jeffqi98/jeffqi98.github.io/_includes/about/en.md

-Hi, I’m **Jeffrey**.
-A recent graduate who has been working hard for a while.
-I have some knowledge of web front-end and iOS development (but I have almost forgotten them by now), but **photography** is my true passion.
-I wish these two could be my hobbies rather than my jobs.
-In the current work environment, I feel like my interest and enthusiasm are being worn away by the demands of work, and I’m not clever enough to break the rules.
-So even if it means losing some professional skills due to not engaging in related fields for a long time, I would rather choose this way than sacrificing my personal passion and energy for the sake of efficiency and industry experience.
+Hi, I'm **Jeffrey**.
+A nature landscape photographer who enjoys hiking 🏃🏻‍➡️.
+I use words to record my journey, which adds a lot of fun to my plain life.
+Hiking has brought me a lot of joy.
+I have seen many sceneries and met many interesting people during my hiking trips.
+In the fast-paced urban life, I return to the countryside to seek a comfortable and leisurely lifestyle, so that I don't feel too stressed.

+Compared to my established life, every hike is full of unknowns, unknown people, unknown shops, and unknown sceneries, which can bring more freshness to my life.

+While hiking, I use a camera 📷 and words to record every journey.

+Hiking has allowed me to do many things I wouldn't normally do: I didn't have time to chat with rural shop owners before, nor would I sit in a tent in the sparsely populated mountains⛰️ and listen to the rain.

+These experiences have constantly energized me for my high-pressure life.
+I enjoy this kind of life and I also want to share the joy of travel with everyone.

-Nowadays, I believe that we can change our lifestyle and work mode to some extent, without being constrained by tradition.
-I also believe that life should not be only about stress and sadness.
-Life should be the most romantic 24fps.
-Someday, you will meet the person you have always wanted to see, you will go to the place you have always wanted to go, on a sunny afternoon, the breeze will blow, and when you look back at your past self, you will find that “he” has always been shining.
+In the current situation, I believe that our way of life and work can be changed to some extent without being limited to tradition.

+I also believe that life should not only be about pressure and depression, but should be the most romantic 24fps.
+At some point, you will meet the person you have always wanted to see, go to the place you have always wanted to go, and on a sunny and windy afternoon, as the breeze blows, you will shine in the time.

 ##### BUY ME A COFFEE